• Why is Alexandria a popular weekend getaway?

 The farm, with its lovely meadow, orchards, pond, colorful thematic flower gardens, and a number of old, spectacular specimen trees, is an especially popular location for weekend picnics, wedding photos, bird-watching, or painting.
 The Estate House can be rented for weddings, conferences, and other events and is also a home to ever changing art exhibits.

-7931 East Boulevard Drive, Alexandria, Virginia, Phone: 703-768-5700
+River Farm, 7931 East Boulevard Drive, Alexandria, Virginia, Phone: 703-768-5700

 The Majestic

-You would never guess that the Majestic is an old establishment that opened its doors the 1930s.
+You would never guess that The Majestic is an old establishment that opened its doors the 1930s.
 Located in historic Old Town, the Majestic has undergone a major yet successful facelift, and the building’s Art Deco fine details have been renovated with love and great skill.
 While the décor evokes a feeling of nostalgia, the menu pulls at our heartstrings with good old comfort food.

 Chef Jorge Pimentel works with local suppliers, ranchers, and farmers to bring completely natural, fresh, seasonal food and hormone-free beef to the table.
 His goal is to attract neighborhood foodies, and the menu is full of old favorites such as Yankee Pot Roast Sandwich and Hush Puppies, and everything is marked by the chef’s fine touches.